 Linking summary tables#

-When widgets display summarized data, as described in Summary tables, they can also be linked, both to the underlying data and to other summary tables.
+When widgets display summarized data, as described in Summary tables, they can also be linked to the underlying data, data that references the underlying data, and to other summary tables.

 For example, you can summarize the table